What photo gear had a fundamental impact on your photography?

 In the same way, some photography equipment also had a huge influence on how my style and technique developed.

 For example, getting the Canon 580EX speedlite that allowed a full 180 degree swivel movement to either side, had a fundamental impact on how I approached bounce flash photography.
 Suddenly I was able to get directional bounce flash.
+This changed everything for me in terms of my understanding of lighting, and what bouncing on-camera flash, was capable of achieving.

 At the time, when I upgraded my camera to the Canon 1D Mark III body, its high-ISO performance allowed me to change my style, and change how I blend flash with available light.
 The same thing with the progression from the Nikon D3 to D3s – I could shoot successfully in very low light levels.
 I talked about this in the article on wedding photography – when style, technique & choice of gear converge.